dsrichard97/consulting-f9477/content/pages/blog/surround-yourself-with-right-people.md

           prioritizing initiatives that offer the most significant impact based on empirical evidence.
         text: >+
-          *   Use predictive analytics to forecast potential outcomes of different strategic choices and select the path with the highest probability of success.
+          *   Use predictive analytics to forecast potential outcomes and selecting path with highest probability of success.

-          *   Establish SMART goals that are directly informed by the data analysis, ensuring each goal is measurable and time-bound.
+          *   Establish measurable and time-bound goals.

-          *   Incorporate risk analysis models to assess and mitigate potential challenges or barriers to the strategic plan, quantifying risks where possible.
+          *   Quantifying risks.

         image:
           type: ImageBlock